The SeaScape Sailing Options

 But, for groups who really don’t want to do anything in the galley, we’ll take care of everything – cleaning, meal preparations, washing-up, etc.

-We’ll still need your help handling the boat – like pulling up the sails, steering, or throwing a line ashore (‘coz it’s a sailing trip, and that’s the fun stuff, right?!), but for private groups who don’t want to worry about cooking and cleaning up, our Galley Service option might be just the ticket.
+You are still MORE than welcome to get involved – pulling up the sails, steering, or throwing a line ashore (‘coz it’s a sailing trip, and that’s the fun stuff, right?!), but for private groups who don’t want to worry about cooking and cleaning up, our First Mate option in the Med might be just the ticket.

-The cost of a first mate/cook is 140 euro per day.
-Contact us for more details if you think Galley Service is right for your group.
+In Greece/Turkey, the cost of a first mate/cook is 140 euro per day.
+Contact us for more details if you think Galley Service would work well for your group.

 Whilst in the Med, it’s more common to have skipper-only – in SE Asia, there is such a huge advantage to having a fully crewed boat that this is the “usual” option there; so it is included in the boat price.
 After all, who on earth would NOT have their very own Thai chef onboard, given the chance??